nusolar/training-f23/src/pipeline/step-1/representing-data.md

 > term *bit* to mean "<b>b</b>inary dig<b>it</b>".
 The number 0b10101011 has 8 bits.
 >
 > Binary numbers can grow quite long, and so *bytes* (where 1 byte = 8 bits) are more
-> commmonly used as a unit when speaking of binary data.
+> commonly used as a unit when speaking of binary data.

 ## Hexadecimal